-There are three key factors for getting your home loan application approved:
+Three key factors in getting your home loan approved

 Home loan serviceability

 The serviceability of your home loan is your ability to make your repayments.
-Lenders make an assessment of serviceability based on:
+Lenders feel more confident giving out a million dollars if they think it will be paid back.
+Banks make an assessment of your serviceability based on:

 The more you want to borrow, the higher your repayments will be.